ga-wdi-boston/git-basics-practice/response.md

+These are my responses to our homework questions

 How do you learn best?

 I learn best through audio description, and visual represenation.
 I get lost in reading and following written tutorials without a visual guide to go with it.